fhircast/sandbox.js/README.md

 # Contribution
 We welcome any contributions to help improve this tool for the FHIRcast community !

-To contribute to this project, please see instructions above for running the application locally and testing the app to make sure the tool works as expected with your incorporated changes.
-Then issue a pull request on the fhircast/sandbox.js repository with your changes for review.
+To contribute to this project, please issue a pull request on the fhircast/sandbox.js repository with your changes for review.

 [Converse at chat.fhir.org](https://chat.fhir.org/#narrow/stream/fhircast)